abuiles/ember-101/pods.md

 First it tries to find the module `adapter` under the namespace `friend` and then moves to the namespace `adapters`.

 We are currently able to structure our projects using pods or by grouping items by their time, but the way forward is to start using pods.
-Ember.js 2.0 introduces the concept of Routeable Components, and it will expect us to place some files following a pod convention.
+Ember 2.0 introduces the concept of Routeable Components, and it will expect us to place some files following the pod convention.

 I> For changes coming in Ember 2.0, read:
 I> [The Road to Ember 2.0 RFC](https://github.com/emberjs/rfcs/pull/15)